blockydevs/hedera-accelerator-defi-dex-ui-v1/architecture/HOW_TO_ADD_NEW_PROPOSAL_TYPE.md

 - src\dao\pages\DAOProposals\Forms\DAOSetFeeDetailsForm.tsx
 - src\dao\pages\DAOProposals\Forms\DAOSetFeeReviewForm.tsx

-Use the Huffy forms as references:
+Use the forms as references:
-- DAOHuffyDetailsForm.tsx (generic details: title, description, link)
+- DAOHDetailsForm.tsx (generic details: title, description, link)
-- DAOHuffyRiskParamsDetailsForm.tsx (configuration step)
+- DAORiskParamsDetailsForm.tsx (configuration step)
-- DAOHuffyRiskParamsReviewForm.tsx (review + submit)
+- DAORiskParamsReviewForm.tsx (review + submit)

-3c) Register your wizard steps and submit mutation
+3c) Register your wizard steps and submit a mutation

 File: src\dao\pages\DAOProposals\CreateDAOProposal.tsx
 - Add a case for your DAOProposalType in the steps switch to wire your routes.
 - Add a case in the submit section that calls the correct mutation/hook.

 Examples to copy from:
-- Steps: see cases for HuffyRiskParametersProposal / HuffyAddTradingPairProposal.
+- Steps: see cases for RiskParametersProposal / AddTradingPairProposal.
-- Submit: search for mutate calls: createHuffyRiskParametersProposal / createHuffyAddTradingPairProposal / createHuffyRemoveTradingPairProposal.
+- Submit: search for mutate calls: createRiskParametersProposal / createAddTradingPairProposal / createRemoveTradingPairProposal.

 If your proposal requires a new backend mutation, implement a hook similar to:
-- src\dao\hooks\useCreateHuffyRiskParametersProposal.ts
+- src\dao\hooks\useCreateRiskParametersProposal.ts
-- src\dao\hooks\useCreateHuffyAddTradingPairProposal.ts
+- src\dao\hooks\useCreateAddTradingPairProposal.ts
-- src\dao\hooks\useCreateHuffyRemoveTradingPairProposal.ts
+- src\dao\hooks\useCreateRemoveTradingPairProposal.ts

 Name it e.g. src\dao\hooks\useCreateSetFeeProposal.ts and integrate it in CreateDAOProposal.tsx like the existing ones (loading/error handling and reset on success).